 In 2005, Iris Mónica met seasoned Spanish writer and editor Francisco Vacas with whom she ran a bimonthly column at El Nuevo Día, Puerto Rico’s main newspaper.
 This was Vargas’ first experience writing for a general audience on topics related to science.
 With Francisco as her mentor and editor, the column, called “Ciencia Boricua”, garnered the Best New Column of the Year Award in 2006.
 For Vargas, the experience of working side by side with an editor of Francisco Vacas’ caliber, was “life changing.”

 Vargas worked as staff member with Harvard Science, under the supervision of Pulitzer Prize winning journalist B.D.
-Colen.
+Colen (an extraordinary mentor and friend).
 She completed a second master’s degree, this time in Science Writing, at the Massachusetts Institute of Technology (MIT) – an achievement which has been a source of pride for Vargas given that her mother tongue is Spanish, and not English.
 Amongst hundreds of applicants, she was one of only eight individuals chosen and was given a full scholarship award to undergo her studies.

 At the Universidad de Puerto Rico, Vargas studied journalism with wonderful, award winning writer/journalist Magaly Garcia Ramis (Felices días, tío Sergio).
 At MIT , Vargas formalized her study of writing and literature under the tutelage of Russ Rymer (Genie, Paris Twilight), the amazing Marcia Bartusiak (The Day We Found The Universe), Robert Kanigel (On An Irish Island), Tom Levenson (Einstein in Berlin), and Alan Lightman (Einstein’s Dreams, Mr. G), a beloved mentor.
-She also studied fiction writing with Junot Díaz (Winner of the Pulitzer Prize in 2008 for his first novel “The Brief, Wondrous Life of Oscar Wao“, “This is How You Lose Her”).
+She also studied fiction writing with Junot Díaz (Winner of the Pulitzer Prize in 2008 for his first novel “The Brief, Wondrous Life of Oscar Wao“, “This is How You Lose Her”), an incredibly fascinating person and wonderful teacher.

 Digressions she never gets to have anywhere else